Betsy B. Woolridge, Clerk

 Marriages are not performed by the Clerk's office; however, a list of local civil marriage commissioners is available at the Circuit Court.
 Out-of-state ministers must be authorized by the Circuit Court to perform marriage ceremonies in Virginia.
 To obtain a certified copy of a marriage license, the license must have been issued by the Williamsburg/James City County Circuit Court.
 The certified copy can be obtained either in person or by mail.
 To obtain a copy in person go to the Circuit Court Clerk’s Office located on the first floor of the Courthouse.
 The fee for a certified copy of a marriage license is $3.00 per copy and will be made while you wait.
 The court does not accept personal checks for payment.
 Payment is by cash, cashiers check or money order payable to "Clerk of the Circuit Court".

 If the marriage occurred in the Commonwealth of Virginia, but you are unsure what circuit court issued the marriage license, you can request a copy of your marriage license by contacting the Division of Vital Records in Richmond.
-Their address is Division of Vital Records, Post Office Box 1000, Richmond, VA 23219-1000.
-To request a copy of your marriage license you must complete an Application for Certification of a Vital Record (form VS6).
-This form may be accessed through the Internet at www.vdh.virginia.gov/Vital_Records/.
+Their address is Division of Vital Records, P.O.
+Box 1000, Richmond, VA 23219-1000.
+To request a copy of your marriage license, you must complete an Application for Certification of a Vital Record (form VS6).
+This form may be accessed through the Internet.

-You must include a copy of your picture identification or 2 secondary forms of identification and a fee of $12.00 payable to the State Health Department.
-The telephone number is 804-662-6200 and their Web address is www.vdh.state.va.us.
+You must include a copy of your picture identification or two secondary forms of identification and a fee of $12 payable to the State Health Department.
+The telephone number is 804-662-6200 and via their web.

 Take your driver's license, social security card and a certified copy of your marriage license to the Department of Motor Vehicles Office.
-There is a $5.00 fee for a new driver's license.
-For more information about correcting your DMV records, contact the Division of Motor Vehicles Website at www.dmvnow.com.
+There is a $5 fee for a new driver's license.
+For more information about correcting your DMV records, contact the Division of Motor Vehicles website.

 More Marriage License information